contributte/application/.docs/README.md

 ## Link Generator

-There is a tiny extension which provides cachable LinkGenerator.
-LinkGenerator is a external service for creating URL addreses / links out of presenter scope.
-For example in mail templates.
+A tiny extension which provides cacheable LinkGenerator.
+LinkGenerator is an external service for creating URL addresses / links out of presenter scope, e.g. in mail templates.

 ```yaml
 extensions: